openzipkin-contrib/zipkin-secondary-sampling/docs/design.md

 sampling: gatewayplay
 ```

 This use case shows that provisioning and triggering a sampling decision are decoupled even in the same node.
 First, a `gatewayplay` sampling key is provisioned based on out-of-band configuration.
 It is immediately evaluated, against the configured rate.
-If sampled, the `lastSpanId` parameter will be sent downstream.
+If sampled, the `spanId` parameter will be sent downstream.

 Let's assume the decision was pass.
 The gateway service records the request regardless of B3 headers and appends `gatewayplay` to `span.tags.sampled_keys` when reporting the span.
 Outbound headers include the name of the sampling key and the span ID of the outbound request.
 ```
-sampling: gatewayplay;lastSpanId=26bd982d53f50d1f
+sampling: gatewayplay;spanId=26bd982d53f50d1f
 ```

 The sampling field is unaltered as it passes the api service because out-of-band configuration does not trigger on the key `gatewayplay`.
 The api service would only report data if the request was B3 sampled.

 The play service is configured participate and to honor the sample rate.
-It only triggers when both the `gatewayplay` sampling key exists and it has a `lastSpanId` parameter.
-Triggering regardless of `lastSpanId`, would be effectively 100% sampling.
-As `lastSpanId` is only present when upstream sampled, this guarantees the intended rate.
+It only triggers when both the `gatewayplay` sampling key exists and it has a `spanId` parameter.
+Triggering regardless of `spanId`, would be effectively 100% sampling.
+As `spanId` is only present when upstream sampled, this guarantees the intended rate.

-Assuming that was present, play records the request.
-When reporting the span to Zipkin, it notices the last span ID is not its parent.
-To ensure the trace isn't hierarchically broken, it uses the propagated `lastSpanId=26bd982d53f50d1f` as its parent ID when reporting the span.
-Literally, this would be `b3,gatewayplay;parentId=26bd982d53f50d1f` if b3 was also sampled.
+Assuming that was present, play samples the incoming request.
+When reporting, the parent ID won't match the primary parent ID, because the primary parent is the api service which wasn't sampled for the key "gatewayplay."
+To ensure the trace isn't hierarchically broken, it saves the incoming spanId parameter for `gatewayplay` (in this exampled `spanId=26bd982d53f50d1f`) as a corresponding `parentId` parameter on the sampled tag.
+Literally, the tag value reported out-of-band would be `b3,gatewayplay;parentId=26bd982d53f50d1f`, if b3 was also sampled.

 A trace forwarder could then use that data to fix the hierarchy.
 Possibly like this when sending to the `gatewayplay` participant: